So, knowing the correct torque specifications, car manufactures recommend, has to be followed.

-So, Most people don’t realize that a bolt or a stud; acts like a big spring to hold parts together.
-It has to be stretched a certain amount in order to do its job.
-Even though there are tools to measure bolt stretch; most people do not own them.
+So, most people don’t realize that a bolt or a stud, acts like a big spring to hold parts together.
+It has to be stretched, in order to do its job.
+Even though there are tools to measure bolt stretch, most people do not own them.
 But, almost anyone who does mechanical work, will have a torque wrench.

-Consequently, A torque wrench really only senses friction.
-This is why it is so important to know what; if any, lubricant the manufacturer specifies for each fastener.
-It is also important to pull on the torque wrench; slowly and evenly without any type of jerking motions.
-The most important thing is to have the correct torque specifications; for the engine you are working on.
+So, a torque wrench really only, senses friction.
+This is why it is so important to know what, if any, lubricant the manufacturer specifies, for each fastener.
+It is also important to pull on the torque wrench, slowly and evenly, without any type of jerking motions.
+The most important thing is to have, the correct torque specifications, for the engine you are working on.

-Before removing T-T-Y head bolts, allow the engine to fully cool.
-Removing the bolts while the engine is hot can cause cylinder head warpage.
-T-T-Y bolts should be removed; in the reverse order of the sequence of which they are installed.
-The head bolts should be loosened in steps rather than all at once.
-Be sure to verify the torque specifications and torquing sequence before you start.
+Before removing T-T-Y head bolts, always allow the engine to fully cool.
+Removing the bolts while the engine is hot, can cause cylinder head warpage.
+T-T-Y bolts should be removed, in the reverse order of the sequence, of which they are installed.
+The head bolts should be loosened, in steps rather than all at once.
+Be sure to verify the torque specifications, and torqueing sequence, before you start.

-Clean, oiled threads prevent binding, allowing for accurate and consistent torquing.
-Be careful not to over-oil the bolts; especially if they are threading into a blind hole.
-Too much oil will hydrolock the bolt and give false torque readings.
-Any bolts that pass through a water jacket; must have a sealer applied to the threads to prevent corrosion and leaks.
+Clean, oiled threads prevent binding, allowing for accurate and consistent torqueing.
+Be careful not to over-oil the bolts, especially if they are, threading into a blind hole.
+Too much oil will hydro-lock the bolt, and give false torque readings.
+Finally, any bolts that pass through a water jacket, must have a sealer applied to the threads.
+Consequently, to prevent corrosion and leaks.